UtrechtUniversity/yoda/docs/design/metadata-schemas.md

-# Community dependent files for configuration and transformation purposes
+# Community dependent files for configuration of metadata handling

+## Community dependency
+Within YoDa, research is supported via groups;  administrative entities declaring which persons are allowed to participate in that perticular research.

+Each group within YoDa belongs to a community.
+A community (=category ) can hold multiple groups.

-Different communities can have different metadata to be added to their research datasets.
+Different communities may require community specific metadata to be added to their research datasets.

-YoDa can accommodate handling of community dependent metadata.
+YoDa is designed in such a way that each community can have its own metadata definition.
+It accommodates handling of community dependent metadata though configuration of the generic metadataform.

-This requires configuration and transformation of metadata.
-These files are stated in this document
+If such a community specific definition is not present the system will fall back unto the default definition each YoDa instance is always equipped with.

+The metadata definition is declared in JSON schema’s.

+A metadata configuration file should always include all information that is required to be able to publish the research datapackage, including its metadata.
+The exact fields can be found on datacite.org

 ## Folder layout for category dependent schemas
 Central folder for all configurational and statuent files related to metadata is: